syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/rich-text-editor/EJ2_ASP.NETCORE/link.md

-> The Rich Text Editor link tool validates URLs, as you type them in Web Address.
+N> The Rich Text Editor link tool validates URLs, as you type them in Web Address.
 URLs considered invalid will be highlighted with red color by clicking the insert button in the `Insert Link` dialog.

 ## Remove Link